 - Course Website: rscmgulfcoast.org

-After celebrating its 20th anniversary, the Carolina Course is poised to continue its tradition of excellence under the musical leadership of Dr. Michael Velting, Canon for Music at Christ Church Cathedral in Nashville, Tenn.
-The course also welcomes renowned composer and theologian Dr. William Bradley Roberts, who will lead participants in meaningful liturgies and spiritual enrichment throughout the week.
-Nestled in the heart of the state capital on the beautiful campus of Saint Mary's School, participants will enjoy an exhilarating week surrounded by glorious music, kindred fellowship, and inspiring architecture.
+The Carolina Course is poised to continue its tradition of excellence under the musical leadership of Scott Dettra, director of music at Church of the Incarnation in Dallas, Tex.
+Participants will enjoy an exhilarating week surrounded by glorious music, kindred fellowship, and inspiring architecture on the beautiful campus of Duke University.
 Adults will enjoy complimentary seminars and organ playing opportunities for career and performance development.
-Girls will be in residence at Saint Mary's School, where all rehearsals and activities are held, and adults will reside in the nearby Doubletree Hotel.
-Organists age 18-25 are invited to apply for the Organ Scholar position by contacting the Course Manager.
+Advanced organists currently matriculating in an undergraduate or graduate course of study in organ performance are invited to apply for the organ scholar position by contacting the Course Manager.

-- Concerts/Services Venues: St. Michael's Episcopal Church, Raleigh and Duke University Chapel, Durham, N.C.
+- Organist: Christopher Jacobson, Duke University Chapel, Durham, N.C.